 For HF portable I use a fully loaded IC-735 (Jump Kit) with mod for QRP and a Heathkit HW8.
 For a real challenge I use a Rockmite 40.

 I enjoy QRP and portable operation & antenna building and tube gear.
 I rebuild and restore old radios and ham gear and build both solid state and tube equipment.
-Solid state has its place.
-Tubes are more fun.
+The old tube and hybrid radios are more fun to operate than the push button menu-driven modern rigs.

 Local A.R.E.S. and Skywarn member and ARRL VE.